AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/steps.md

 ## Switch DNS to the new site

 The Time-to-Live changed value is important for checking your changed domain.
-When you modify the A and CNAME records, the update will take the TTL configured time to update correctly.
+When you modify the A and CNAME records, the update takes the TTL configured time to update correctly.
 For details on DNS settings, see [DNS configurations](site-launch-checklist.md#update-dns-configuration-with-production-settings).

 ### To cut over to the new site: